ArtisanMobile/devdocs/_posts/2013-10-24-design-canvas.md

 You can also make changes and publish those changes to specific segments of users with Artisan Personalize.
 To learn more about personalizing your user experience read about **Artisan Personalize**.

-<div id="event-tagging"></div>
+<div id="canvas-tagging"></div>

-## Event Tagging
+## Canvas Tagging
-Tagging allows you to associate any piece of information displayed on the screen with an action that a user performs.
+Canvas tagging allows you to associate any piece of information displayed on the screen with an action that a user performs.
 For example, if your app allowed users to make purchases you could associate the total cart value with each time a user taps the "Purchase" button.
 This additional information allows you to create more targeted segments of users and gain deeper insights into how your users are interacting with your app.

-### Tagging Events
+### Applying Canvas Tags
 * Click 'Create New Tag' on the right hand side of the screen
 * Click Start Tagging
 * Click on the object on the screen (button, switch, etc…) that triggers the event you wish to tag and click "Next"